Smart tags

 Multi-site customers

 For multi-site customers, a Site condition is available.
 Smart tags with site conditions are not visible unless the User has site permissions for all the sites referenced in the tag conditions and is viewing as All Sites or My Sites.
-For example, this tag has conditions to match Main Site and South Site people whose sex is male.
+For example, this tag has conditions to match people from the Nottingham and Leicester sites who are male.

-This tag cannot be used if the User is viewing as South Site only, because the tag will be unable to return Main Site people in the results.
+This tag cannot be used if the User is viewing as Leicester Site only, because the tag will be unable to return Nottingham Site people in the results.
 The tag will be hidden when the User is viewing tags for a single site.
-As long as the User has site permissions for the Main Site and South Site, the tag will be visible to them when viewing as All Sites or My Sites.
+As long as the User has site permissions for the Nottingham Site and Leicester Site, the tag will be visible to them when viewing All Sites or My Sites.

 A Site icon in the Tags section of a module distinguishes multi-site tags.